 Every Shot Counts!

 The Achilles heel of acoustic targets: If we see a digital number on a monitor, we ASSUME it’s correct?
-HEX Systems and the goBallistic web sites are the ONLY ones that offer copious target test documents revealing our STANDARDS.
+HEX Systems is the ONLY one offering copious target test documents.

 NO MISSED SHOTS.
 Acoustic sensors hear all sounds.
 If a target does NOT report a shot that hit the target, the target should be disqualified.
 It’s not “Take another shot”!

 NO GHOST SHOTS.
 If a target monitor reports a shot that was NOT a Crossfire, then the system is flawed.

 NO GROSS ERRORS.
 If there are MISSED SHOTS and/or GHOST Shots, then there are GROSS ERRORS.
 That’s where the Point of Impact in reported in error.
 The ONLY way to decipher that is through a test as described below.

 PRECISION.
 Proper testing measuring X & Y co-ordinates usually around 2 mm.